discos/srt-single-dish-tools/docs/index.rst

 documented in the Astropy Coding Guidelines.
 Automatic tests cover a significant fraction of the code, and are launched each time a commit is pushed to the `Github`_ repository, through Github Actions.
-The current version is 0.7-devXXX, indicating the development version towards 0.7.
-See below the tentative roadmap.

 In the current implementation, spectroscopic and total-power on-the-fly scans are supported, both as part of standalone flux measurements through